Lyft raising Fuel Rewards Discounts

 If you’ve been driving with Lyft for a while, you probably already have a Fuel Rewards.
 If you do, keep using at as usual.
 You don’t have to get a new card or anything like that.
 Starting July 1, you should notice the higher discounts at the pump.

-If you drive for Lyft and don’t have a Fuel Rewards card, it’s pretty easy to get one.
+If you Drive With Lyft and don’t have a Fuel Rewards card, it’s pretty easy to get one.
 And it’s free!
 All you have to do is log in to your Lyft dashboard.
 Then, click on “Connected Services” as shown below, and create your Fuel Rewards account.
 If you already have a Fuel Rewards account, you can just log in from your Lyft dashboard and link it to your account.

 While you can only use your Fuel Rewards card at Shell gas stations, you can link it with a credit card to earn further gas discounts at Shell.
 For example, for every $50 you spend at participating restaurants, you can get an additional 15 cents per gallon discount.
 Fuel rewards also has partnerships with Choice Hotels (Comfort Inn, Econolodge), Budget, Priceline, Stop & Shop, and many others.